OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-045.md

 ## Psalm 45:15

-> They will be brought with joy and rejoicing;
+> They will be brought with gladness and joy;
-> They will enter into the King’s palace.
+> They will enter the King’s palace.

 ---

 ## Psalm 45:16

-> In place of your fathers will be your sons;
+> In place of your fathers shall be your sons;
-> You shall make them princes in all the earth.
+> You will appoint them as princes throughout the land.

 ---